 As an applicant to Robinson, you are equipped with a support team to help you navigate the admissions process.
 From choosing the program that best fits your goals to completing your online application, these staff members are eager to help.

-Graduate Recruiting: Your graduate recruitment coordinator will help you explore our program options and choose the degree that will propel your academic and professional goals.
-If you are looking for guidance on putting together a strong application, contact your graduate recruitment coordinator.
+Graduate Recruiting: Your graduate recruitment manager will help you explore our program options and choose the degree that will propel your academic and professional goals.
+If you are looking for guidance on putting together a strong application, contact your graduate recruitment manager or sign up for the next virtual event.

 Graduate Admissions: Your admissions coordinator can answer your questions regarding application materials, tuition classification, and lawful presence.
 If you are having trouble accessing required application materials or need assistance with application changes (e.g., in term or program), contact your admissions coordinator.